KyoriPowered/adventure-docs/source/faq.md

 ## How can I support both MiniMessage and legacy (§-code) formatting?

-If you have legacy in config files, or other places, it is suggested that you migrate them once using the legacy deserializer to turn them into a component and then MiniMessage to serialize them into proper MiniMessage format.
+If you have legacy in configuration files, or other places, it is suggested that you migrate them once using the legacy deserializer to turn them into a component and then MiniMessage to serialize them into proper MiniMessage format.

 There are no working, recommended, or supported ways of using both MiniMessage and legacy color codes and there never will be.
 Even simple find-and-replace style techniques do not work and will fail to take into account the quirks of style resetting in legacy formatting.